(Even if this is not your situation, anyone healing from infidelity will find help in this article.)

 It is unwise to compare healing from infidelity situations.
 There is something that is harder, and at the same time, in every scenario there are redeeming factors.
 There is something about your situation that makes it better than another.

-Strategy #1 – Find Your Redeeming Factors
+Strategy #1 for when your spouse cheats with a close friend – Find Your Redeeming Factors

 One way to do this is by attending a local BAN group.